Michele Ritterman: Therapeutic Pioneer

 She employs altered states of consciousness as part of a systematic hypnotherapeutic process.

-She also consults with agencies and teaches classes at universities, and provide workshops and lectures around the world about her clinical methods.
+She also consults with agencies and teaches classes at universities, and provides workshops and lectures around the world about her clinical methods.

 Contact her to schedule an appointment at 510-845-1863.